This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 How to freeze decorated cupcakes

 To freeze frosted cupcakes, put them flat on a sheet tray and pre-freeze them for about an hour.
 This way, your decorations won’t be smushed and ruined.

 Once the cupcakes are frozen, individually wrap them individually in wax paper and put them in a freezer-safe container to keep them from being damaged in the freezer.

 If you have to use a freezer bag, it’s not the best method, but you can.
 Individually wrap each cupcake and place them carefully in the freezer bag.
 Keep them on top of other items in your freezer, so they don’t get crushed.

 They should keep in the freezer for about three months.

 To thaw frozen cupcakes, unwrap them and put them in an airtight container on the counter for a minimum of one hour.

-If you are looking for more Disney desserts, try these delicious Mickey Mouse puff pastry cherry turnovers.
+Try these delicious Mickey Mouse puff pastry cherry turnovers if you want more Disney desserts.
 So easy and so yummy!